Kazakhstan entry requirements for Hong Kong passport holders

 Hong Kong passport holders can enter Kazakhstan without a visa for stays up to 14 days.
 This policy is valid through 2026 and requires no pre-approval or application.
 Just bring a valid passport and a return ticket.

-Your Hong Kong passport needs to be valid for the full 14 days you plan to stay in Kazakhstan.
-Airlines at HKG will check this before boarding.
+Your Hong Kong passport must be valid for at least the duration of your stay in Kazakhstan.
+Airlines check this at check-in — if your passport expires before you leave Kazakhstan, you will be denied boarding.

 Required